whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/13-studio-work-zine/13-03-upload-work-to-CIA-website-assignment.md

 - Graduation Year
 - Work or Project Title
 - Student Quote, Project description, or Testimonial _(Optional but highly recommended)_.
-- Questions?
-Please reach out directly to me or Rich Sarian and we will be happy to assist.

 ## Grading Rubric